 How does a merchant cash advance affect my business?

-For many small and new construction businesses there is a concern about cash flow.
-It can be very difficult and time consuming to apply for a bank loan or line of credit and forget about it if you have been in business a short time or have not so great credit.
+For many small and new construction businesses, there is a concern about cash flow.
+It can be very difficult and time-consuming to apply for a bank loan or line of credit and forget about it if you have been in business a short time or have not-so-great credit.
 Some of these businesses turn to cash advances because with them those issues seem to be solved.
 There is very little paperwork and high approval rates.
-With that quick and easy turn around comes a very high cost that can be confusing and often overlooked.
-The cash advance companies tend to be unclear about how they present their interest rates.
+With that quick and easy turnaround comes a very high cost that can be confusing and often overlooked.
+Cash advance companies tend to be unclear about how they present their interest rates.
 They will often position it by telling you they will take 10% of your account or sales each day so it appears that it is a 10% interest rate when in fact it can be upwards of 39% or more.

 I regularly speak with contractors and subcontractors who did not realize the impact having money automatically taken out of their bank accounts would have on their business and their cash flow moving forward.
 For contractors who were already having periods of difficulty with their cash flow, having another regular drain on their account can be detrimental and we even recently heard from a contractor that was forced into bankruptcy after working with a cash advance company.

 For the many contractors and subcontractors we hear from who have partnered with a cash advance company and still need additional help unfortunately the fact that they are working with a cash advance company makes them ineligible for our factoring services.
 Reducing further their options and cash flow headaches.